 Adrian studied Dance Theatre at teh Fokwang University of the Arts in Germany.
 On graduating he became a soloist for Tanztheatre Bielefeld for three years, followed by two years of freelance projects in Germany, Switzerland and the UK.
 Adrian has worked with several dancers from Tanztheatre Wuppertal Pina Baush including Dominique Mercy, Malou Airaudo, Rainer Behr and Stephen Brinkham.
 Adrian has taught workshops in contemporary dance, ballet and improvisation for over ten years and since moving to London has taught workshops and classes at The Place, Trinity Laban, Chisenhale Dance Space and Greenwich Dance.
 Adrian is a lecturer at Morley College, London and a visiting lecturer at the University of Bedfordshire.

 After graduating from Manchester University with a BSc (Hons) in Psychology, Emma-Jane founded professional hip hop company ‘Body Politic’.
-Body Politic’s work addresses a range of socio-political issues delivering vital and life changing work for young people who live is some of Oxford;s most deprived communities.
+Body Politic’s work addresses a range of socio-political issues delivering vital and life-changing work for young people who live in some of Oxford’s most deprived communities.

 As Artistic Director, Emma-Jane works collaboratively with creatives to approach taboo socio-politic subject matter integrating narrative with hip hop movement.Emma-Jane and Body Politic has been selected by Oxford Dance Forum (ODF) for their 3-year producer support programme, to become an Associate Artist at Swindon Dance and undertake Artists4Artists Womxn in Hip Hop Professional Development Programme in 2020.